Pirmayr/Run2/Commands.md

 tests if a code-block yields the expected result

-* "tokens": code to be tested
+* "code": code to be tested
 * expected: expected value

 ---